zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 - API Catalog: default port 7552
 - Metrics Service: default port 7551

-Replace `ApimlKeyring` with the one configured for your installation.
-Follow [these instructions](../../getting-started/zowe-certificates-overview.md#saf-keyring) to configure Keyrings for your Zowe instace.
+Replace `ApimlKeyring` with the keyring configured for your installation.
+Follow [the SAF keyring instructions](../../getting-started/zowe-certificates-overview.md#saf-keyring) in the article _Zowe Certificates overview_ to configure keyrings for your Zowe instance.

 Note the setting `HandshakeRole`.
 This setting applies to core services which authenticate through certificates with each other.
 This setting allows the API Gateway to receive and accept X.509 client certificates from API Clients.